suzanamelo-m/suzanamelo/content/posts/aws-all-builders-welcome-grant-2024/index.md

 Apply!

 Don’t wait until you feel ready, because let’s be honest, we rarely ever do.
-Impostor syndrome is real, and I hesitated more than once before submitting my application.
+Impostor syndrome is real, and I hesitated more than once before submitting my application.<br>
 You’ll never know unless you try.

 That said, don’t go in blind.
 Prepare as much as you can.
 There are tons of resources, articles like the ones above, and amazing AWS community members out there offering the mentoring and guidance you need to craft a strong, thoughtful application.